elvisndungu/printf/README.md

 This is a group project where we are expected to create our own custom `printf()` function in C programming language i.e `_printf`.

-The objective of this project is to deepen our understanding of the C programming language, especially the use of pointers and string manipulation.
+The objective of this project is to deepen our understanding of the C programming language, especially wit the use of pointers and string manipulation.

 ### We are allowed to use the following authorized functions and macros: